MicrosoftDocs/dynamics-365-ai/ai-docs/sales/fre-setup-sales-insight-app.md

 1. Review the perquisites.
 To learn more, see [Prerequisites to setup Conversation Intelligence](prereq-sales-insights-app.md).

-2. Sign in to **Dynamics 365 Conversation Intelligence** application as administrator.
+2. Sign in to **Conversation Intelligence** application as administrator.

     > [!div class="mx-imgBorder"]
     > ![Administrator Conversation Intelligence home page](media/si-app-admin-home-page-admin-signin.png "Administrator Conversation Intelligence home page")